 Our discussion forum this semester will be Piazza.
 For most questions about the course, Piazza is the right place to ask them.
 The course staff read it regularly, so you will get a quick answer.
 Furthermore, by posting online as opposed to emailing us directly, other students benefit by seeing the question and the answer.
 Don't forget to check Piazza before asking your question, just in case someone else has already posted it.
+Do not use Piazza for problems specific to you (wrong scores, personal issues, etc.); use e-mail.

-The e-mail address cs61b@inst.eecs.berkeley.edu will send a message to the course staff (PNH and the TAs).
+The e-mail address cs61b@berkeley.edu will send a message to the course staff (PNH and the TAs).
 You can use it for correspondence that you don't want to send to Piazza.
-We all read it, so you will usually get a
+We all read it, so you will usually get a quick reply.
+If you send a question that is of general interest, we may post course).